 Quick Facts about Medical Sciences

-The minimum admission average has been in the low 90s in these six Grade 12 courses for the past 3 years.
+- The minimum admission average for Ontario high school students has been in the low 90s on these six Grade 12 courses for the past 3 years.
 This average is not pre-set; it is determined by the applicant pool.

 - Approximately 800 students are admitted to Medical Sciences 1 each year.

 - Students unable to meet the admission average for Medical Sciences may still apply to the BMSc Program in Year 3.
 These students should apply to Science (ES) on OUAC and take the required 1000- and 2000-level courses required for the module that interests them in Year 3 BMSc.
 These students would apply to Year 3 BMSc through the "Competitive Pool".

 - Western will not automatically grant alternative offers to Science to those students not admitted to Medical Sciences.
 Only students who have also applied to Science (ES) on OUAC can be extended an "alternate" offer.
 Students concerned about admission averages are encouraged to apply to both ESM and ES.